JowoScript/JowoScript/README.md

 #### Who Muhammad Nurcahyo Pratomo
 <div>
 Ownership company, Software Architecture, Software Engineer and Software Developer at PT JowoScript Technology Indonesia for mothership product commercial.
-Muhammad Nurcahyo Pratomo a part freelance jobs Artificial Intelligence @anonymous not bound by legal contract by systems
+Muhammad Nurcahyo Pratomo a part freelance jobs Artificial Intelligence @anonymous not bound by legal contract by systems so whats this fair games
 </div>

 ### Muhammad Nurcahyo Pratomo Intro Small talk of Law (the law by law)